 Muhammad Ali’s former lawyer auctions off hundreds of items signed by ‘The Greatest’

-Paul Jancha, former attorney for boxing great Muhammad Ali, is selling more than 300 signed items of memorabilia, trading cards, boxing gloves, rare items and unseen photos collected over years of friendship and business partnership.
+Paul Jancha, boxing great Muhammad Ali’s former attorney, is selling more than 300 signed items of memorabilia, trading cards, boxing gloves, rare items and unseen photos collected over years of friendship and business partnership.

 A Cassius Clay-signed boxing ticket from his 1970 heavyweight championship bout with Oscar Bonavena is considered to be one of the most valuable items.
 Ali changed his name years earlier.

-The online auction is taking place now and is coordinated by AuctionMonthly.com, a Northern California-based auction and consignment company that specializes in sports antiquities.
-The same company previously helped a Sacramento man sell hundreds of vintage baseball cards found hidden away in his late-father’s closet.
+The online auction is happening now and is coordinated by AuctionMonthly.com, a Northern California-based auction and consignment company that specializes in sports antiquities.
+The same company previously helped a Sacramento man sell hundreds of vintage baseball cards found hidden away in his late father’s closet.

 Jancha, who provided a background of his career and friendship with Ali to Auction Monthly, met the boxing legend around 1990 in Berrien County, Michigan, where Ali laid down roots about a decade after he laced up his gloves for the final time.